nikhil-sinnarkar/CarND-LaneLines-P1-master/writeup_template.md

 First I seperated the points into 2 groups, one for points on left lane and other for points on right lane.

-Next, using polyfit(), I found the cofficients of a first order polynomial equation that would fit all the points for each lane.
+Next, using 'polyfit()', I found the cofficients of a first order polynomial equation that would fit all the points for each lane.
-Using these cofficients I was able to model a single line for both left and right lanes as  **y = Ax + B**
+Using these cofficients I was able to model a single line for both left and right lanes as
+**y = Ax + B**

+In this equation I put the y coordinates of my Region of interest to obtain x values.
+I pass these values to 'cv2.line()' to draw a single lane line.

 ### 2. Identify potential shortcomings with your current pipeline